zilinissleepin/freqtrade/docs/strategy-customization.md

 ```

 !!!
 Note "Availabiity of delisting information"
-    This method is only available for certain exchanges and will return `None` in cases this is not available.
+    This method is only available for certain exchanges and will return `None` in cases this is not available or if the pair is not scheduled for delisting.

 !!!
 Warning "Warning about backtesting"
     This method will always return up-to-date / real-time values.
 As such, usage during backtesting / hyperopt without runmode checks will lead to wrong results, e.g. your whole dataframe will contain the same single value in all rows.